erik-m-8/otoo-v2/README.md

 # Discord Otto Bot

-A Discord bot built with discord.js featuring slash commands.
+A Discord bot to auto send messages to a channel with up to date stock.

 ## Setup